 Ginseng is traditionally known for its positive influence on the appearance and rejuvenation of the skin.

 This is due to its effect on inflammation .
 It is known that many skin creams contain acetylsalicylic acid to limit inflamed sites and improve the appearance of the skin.
-Ginseng does the same from the inside of the other activation cascade of inflammation.
+Ginseng does the same from the inside of another activation cascade of inflammation.
 In addition, Ginsenoside Rb 1 activates the synthesis of collagen I in human skin cells (fibroblasts).
 This effect of ginsenoid Rb 1 was dose-dependent and time-dependent ( Kwok2012gri ).
 This effect appears to be by activation of the PPARα receptor .

 Squirrel slows aging of the skin